EddieAbbondanzio/EdsAutoDetailing.com/content/frequently-asked-questions.md

 ## Do you use any interior dressings or scents?

 No, we promise not to shine up your interior or spray any scents as we strive to give every vehicle a natural clean look / smell.

+## Do you detail Motorcycles or Boats?

+We do not offer services for boats or motorcycles as we specialize in cars.
+If you're looking to have a motorcycle done we highly recommend [Alley's Motorcycle Detailing](https://www.facebook.com/philalleymotorcycle/)